Make A Difference In Our Community Today

 Royal is a community member & former parent of students in the Swanville School District.

 Brittney is a community member and parent of a future Swanville School student.

 Brittany has 3 students in the Swanville School District, 2 in elementary and 1 in junior high.

 Travis is the Superintendent at Swanville School.
 He and his wife have two grown children.
-He is new to the area and excited to get involved in our community.

 4 Macbook Pros & Photoshop software for the Graphic Design class in the High School.
 Students will be able to learn how to use photoshop, design electronically, work on the yearbook, and be on the same track as students from other schools.